-- treating all students/pupils with respect; - setting a good example by conducting ourselves appropriately; - involving students/pupils in decisions that affect them; - encouraging positive, respectful and safe behaviour among students/pupils - being a good listener; - being alert to changes in students/pupils' behaviour and to signs of abuse, neglect and exploitation; - recognising that challenging behaviour may be an indicator of abuse; - reading and understanding the schools' child protection policy, staff behaviour policy and guidance documents on wider safeguarding issues, for example bullying, behaviour, physical contact, sexual exploitation, extremism, e-safety and information-sharing; - asking the pupil's permission before initiating physical contact, such as assisting with dressing, physical support during PE or administering first aid; - maintaining appropriate standards of conversation and interaction with and between; students/pupils and avoiding the use of sexualised or derogatory language; - being aware that the personal and family circumstances and lifestyles of some students/pupils lead to an increased risk of abuse; - applying the use of reasonable force only as a last resort and in compliance with school, national and NSSP procedures; - referring all concerns about a pupil's safety and welfare to the DSL, or, if necessary directly to police or children's social care; - following the schools' rules with regard to relationships with students/pupils and communication with students/pupils, including on social media.
+- treating all students/pupils with respect; - setting a good example by conducting ourselves appropriately; - involving students/pupils in decisions that affect them; - encouraging positive, respectful and safe behaviour among students/pupils

+- being a good listener; - being alert to changes in students/pupils' behaviour and to signs of abuse, neglect and exploitation; - recognising that challenging behaviour may be an indicator of abuse; - reading and understanding the schools' child protection policy, staff behaviour policy and guidance documents on wider safeguarding issues, for example bullying, behaviour, physical contact, sexual exploitation, extremism, e-safety and information-sharing; - asking the pupil's permission before initiating physical contact, such as assisting with dressing, physical support during PE or administering first aid; - maintaining appropriate standards of conversation and interaction with and between; students/pupils and avoiding the use of sexualised or derogatory language; - being aware that the personal and family circumstances and lifestyles of some students/pupils lead to an increased risk of abuse; - applying the use of reasonable force only as a last resort and in compliance with school, national and NSSP procedures; - referring all concerns about a pupil's safety and welfare to the DSL, or, if necessary directly to police or children's social care.
+All concerns should be recorded in writing and subsequently logged in CPOMS; - following the schools' rules with regard to relationships with students/pupils and communication with students/pupils, including on social media.